georgecatalin/ABAP_ModulePoolProgamming/README.md

 - how to integrate multiple ABAP programs in a single program
 - how to use the AT EXIT-COMMAND to avoid the validation of an I/O control

+The source code was committed using ABAPGit and is contained within a package called ZGEORGECA.